ollie314/workbench/README.rst

 Pull the repository
 -------------------
 Warning!
-The repository contains malcious data samples, be careful, exclude the workbench directory from AV, etc...
+The repository contains malcious samples, be careful, exclude the workbench directory from AV, etc...

 .. code:: sh